sitaramc/gitolite-doc/archive/namespaces.md

 # namespace support in gitolite

-*This feature is only available in the 'namespaces' branch until enough people test it and tell me it works fine*.
+~~*This feature is only available in the 'namespaces' branch until enough people test it and tell me it works fine*.~~

+2025-10-10 -- This document is now archived.
+Namespaces have not had either interest, or testing, since about 2014.
+RIP.

 ----